mattrussell2/vscode-cpp-unit-test/README.md

 A test is considered successful if it finishes execution; it will fail if either the main test fails or if valgrind fails (valgrind is run with --leak-check=full and --show-leak-kinds=all).

+Also, tests that diff against expected output are supported.
+Any file with the same name as a test in a folder named stdout/ will automatically be diff'd against the stdout of that test.
+See the sample/ for examples.

 The last thing to do is to set up the Makefile.

 ## Makefile